BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 **Updating the PhaseIndex:**

 The first thing you want to do when adding new effect components is to update their PhaseIndex.
 You can do so via "replace all" commands in your code editor.
-You can also use the "change all occurences" function in VSCode by right clicking on a highlighted line of code.
+You can  use the "change all occurences" function in VSCode by right clicking on a highlighted line of code.

 To update the PhaseIndex, replace the existing PhaseIndex line: